-Nikon D500 versus Panasonic G5
+Nikon D500 vs Panasonic G5

 The Nikon D500 and the Panasonic Lumix DMC-G5 are two digital cameras that were announced, respectively, in January 2016 and July 2012.
 The D500 is a DSLR, while the G5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D500) and a Four Thirds (G5) sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Panasonic provides 15.9 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Panasonic provides 15.9 MP.

 Body comparison: Nikon D500 vs Panasonic G5